TC-TUNE

 How to String a Floyd Rose

-We imagine many of you are struggling with issues like “I don’t know how to string it” or “the tuning isn’t stable.”
+We imagine many of you are struggling with issues like “I don’t know how to string my guitar” or “the tuning isn’t stable.”

 So, in this article, we’ve put together an easy-to-understand guide to the Floyd Rose string replacement procedure and tuning adjustment methods.